icasdri/tuhi/doc.md

 Tuhi stores notes (and, in the future, note-like things such as todo lists) using two data models, `Note` and `Note Content`.
 A `Note` is an entity identifying a specific note with relevant metadata such as a date of creation.
 Additionally, a `Note` is a collection of `Note Content`s.
 Each `Note Content` represents what a `Note` looked like (aka. the content) at a specific time in history.
 The collection of `Note Content`s for each `Note` thus represents that `Note`'s history.

-`Note`s and `Note Content`s are **immutable**.
-That is, once they're created, their contents (i.e. their field values) never change.
-Ever.
-To modify a note, make a new `Note Content` associated with that `Note` with a newer `date_created`.
-Furthermore, *permanent deletion* (to be discussed later) aside, `Note`s and `Note Content`s should preferably not be deleted.
-Immutability of entities guarantees that once those entities are synced, their synced for good and neither client nor server needs to worry about them again.

 ### Entities

-Clients may choose to store `Note`s and `Note Content`s in any way of their choosing (a database, collection of files, or otherwise), as long as they maintain the required elements of each entity as listed below, as well as the relationship of which `Note Content` belongs to which `Note` (e.g. in a foreign-key relationship in a database).
+Listed below are the details of the two entities, `Note` and `Note Content`, used by Tuhi.
+Clients may choose to store these in any way of their choosing (be it a database, collection of files, or otherwise), as long as they maintain the required elements of each entity as listed below, as well as the relationship of which `Note Content` belongs to which `Note` (e.g. in a foreign-key relationship in a database).

 #### `Note`